Tuesday, March 20, 2018

-(Above picture: A neighborhood storm drain covered with freshly fallen snow.
-Please keep storm drains clear of fallen leaves and ice over the next months to help prevent standing water issues on City streets.
-Thank you.)
+(Above picture: Stormwater runoff from melting snow and a rainstorm flowing into a storm drain.)
 The Department of Stormwater Management is part of the Goshen Engineering Department and is located at 204 East Jefferson Street, Goshen, Indiana, which used to be the old Goshen High School.

 The Goshen Department of Stormwater Management works daily to prevent polluted stormwater runoff from impacting our natural water resources by working closely with a variety of other public and private partners within the City of Goshen, Elkhart County, and the State of Indiana.